-Push notification is sent: selected users will receive the notification on their device.
+Push notification is sent: selected users will receive the notification on their devices.

 Web push notifications

-The easiest type of push notifications to enable are Web notifications.
-These are supported by the most popular browsers: Chrome, Safari, Firefox and Edge.
-If your customers use a lesser-known browser it’s very likely push notifications will be supported as they are becoming an expected feature.
+The easiest type of push notifications to enable are web notifications.
+These are supported by the most popular browsers, including Chrome, Safari, Firefox and Edge.
+Even if your customers use a lesser-known browser, it’s very likely push notifications will be supported.

-One thing you should be aware of is that push notifications don’t work when customers are using an in-app browser (such as in Facebook or their email app).
-Also, as they involve a unique identifier they don’t work when your customers are using incognito mode.
+One thing you should be aware of is that push notifications don’t work when customers are using an in-app browser (such as on Facebook or their email app).
+Also, as they have a unique identifier, they don’t work when your customers are using incognito mode.

 They’ll see a popup that asks if they want to allow push notifications.
 If they click no, they won’t see that message again and have to go into their settings to change their preference.
 This behaviour is different on mobile.